Centurion (Eagles of the Empire 8) cover art

 About this listen

-Centurion, a no. 1 best-seller, is the unputdownable eighth novel in Simon Scarrow's Eagle's of the Empire series.
+CENTURION, a no. 1 bestseller, is the unputdownable eighth novel in Simon Scarrow's Eagle's of the Empire series.
 Perfect for fans of Bernard Cornwell and Conn Iggulden.

 In the first century AD the Roman Empire faces a new threat from its long-standing enemy Parthia.
 Parthia is vying with Rome for control of Palmyra, an officially neutral kingdom.
 Palmyra's royal household is on the brink of open revolt, and so a task force under the command of experienced soldiers Macro and Cato is dispatched to defend its king and guard its borders.
 When Parthia hears of the Roman army's presence, it starts amassing its troops for war.

-Historical Fiction Fiction Royalty Scary
+Ancient Genre Fiction Historical Historical Fiction Thriller & Suspense War & Military Fiction Royalty Scary

 Critic reviews